* As an Amazon Associate I earn income from qualifying purchases. Click here for my full Affiliate and Professional Disclosure. *

 1. Tiled shower niches come in two variations:

-ii) The prefab or preformed shower niche is the easiest tiling niche to install and waterproof.
-It can be made of plastic, foam board or stainless steel and it’s surface is designed to tiled upon (has a tile bonding surface).
+ii) The prefab niche, or preformed shower niche is the easiest tiling niche to install and waterproof.
+It can be made of plastic, foam board or stainless steel and it’s surface is designed to be tiled upon (has a tile bonding surface).
 They are available in only a few standard sizes.

 2. Finished shower niches also come in two variations:

 i) The membrane bonding niche has an outer flange for bonding to waterproofing membranes and attachment to the framing.
 They can be made from stainless steel or porcelain.
 These are much easier to install than a tiled shower niche.

 ii) The retrofit niche mounts into a hole in the finished tile & fastens to the tile surface with adhesive.
 They can be made from stainless steel, porcelain or plastic.
 This type is the easiest to install but DOES NOT bond with the waterproofing membrane.

 There are so many variations within the two broad categories of recessed shower niches (Tiled vs Finished) that it really helps to weigh the pros and cons of each of the shower niche designs.

 Custom Built Tiled Shower Niche:

 The Custom Built Tiled Shower Niche can be built to almost any size, cater to any design scheme, and can be made waterproof.
 Vertical niches can increase storage with less cost than horizontal niche.

 Cons: Risk of water leaks if built poorly.
 Both are more costly than other types of shower wall inserts, especially the horizontal niche.

 Custom Built Tiled Horizontal Shower Niche: